meshtastic/meshtastic/website/docs/software/web/config.md

 ### Wifi configuration

-To enable the WiFi to access the Meshtastic Web Interface, you must at minimum set two preferences:
+To enable the WiFi to access the web interface, you must at minimum set two preferences:

 `wifi_ssid`
 `wifi_password`